 The amount of the reduction depends upon the difference between your age and your spouse's age at the time you retire.
-The amount of the initial reduction for your 50% joint and surviving spouse pension is 90% of your non-disability pension (82% for a disability pension).
+The initial reduced amount of your 50% joint and surviving spouse pension is 90% of your non-disability pension (82% for a disability pension).